Natalie Wood: What Remains Behind

 Now she has made a HBO documentary Natalie Wood: What Remains Behind about her mother and what the family went through following her death.

 It is a curious and poignant film.
 At times, it feels like the viewer is observing a therapy session; Gregson Wagner confronts her own grief and then turns therapist to listen to friends and family recount how they have lived with the aftermath of the tragedy.
 Perhaps the least satisfactory part of the film is Gregson Wagner's questioning of her stepfather, who remains a 'person of interest', about what happened that fateful night.
-It feels like a narrative that has been retold many times; so to what purpose this time?
+It is a narrative that has been retold many times; what remains is the same.
 It is possible to regard this telling of a story without fully telling the story as a critique on Hollywood, which was something Natalie was all too familiar with.
 Whatever the circumstances of her death, by the end of the film we are left with is the sense that Natalie was much loved, her loss is still acutely felt.

 Whilst wanting to write about Natalie Wood, I am aware that she may not mean much to film fans under the age of 40.
 And yet, her story continues to fascinate, enough for an HBO documentary at least, and I believe this is not just because of the mystery surrounding her death.
 In talk show clips from the 70s, she seems unguarded and playful, her humour contemporary, you could almost imagine her on the Graham Norton Show today.